LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 ..
 Note::
    A test in Crappy will also end if an unexpected Exception is raised anywhere in the module.
-In that case, all Blocks will instantly stop and, just like with :kbd:`Control-c`, an error will be raised once all the Blocks are stopped.
-The unexpected Exception will still be handled and all Blocks should terminate properly if the problem is not too serious.
+In that case, all Blocks begin stopping and, just like with :kbd:`Control-c`, an error will be raised once all the Blocks are stopped.
+Crappy handles the unexpected Exception through its normal shutdown sequence.

-When writing a script, first determine which termination way seems more appropriate. **If you want to be able to stop the test anytime, opt for the** **Stop Button Block** (for example if you use samples with variable properties that would make the duration of a test unpredictable). **And if there's an** **objective condition that signals the end of your test, rather choose the** **Stop Block or rely on the Generator Block** if applicable.
-Note that you can use both a Stop Button and a Stop Block together.
-And in the specific case when you want to trigger Crappy's termination from a GUI, use :ref:`crappy.stop() <crappy_docs/aliases:crappy.stop()>` instead.
+When writing a script, first determine which termination way seems more appropriate.
+Use the Stop Button Block if you need to stop the test at any time, for example when sample properties make the duration unpredictable.
+Use the Stop Block, or the Generator Block when applicable, if an objective condition signals the end of the test.
+You can use both a Stop Button and a Stop Block together.
+When you want to trigger Crappy's termination from a GUI, use :ref:`crappy.stop() <crappy_docs/aliases:crappy.stop()>` instead.